 Before the war, Harman had been a musician and author.
 He assisted Duke Ellington write an autobiography.
 Harman earned a bachelor’s degree in music composition from Princeton University, Princeton, New Jersey, in 1940.
 While at Princeton, Harman was a member of the Dial Lodge, American Whig Society, Princeton University Band, and the Princeton University Choir.

-Harman enlisted as a private in the Army of the United States Army at Hew York City on 1 April 1942, and was assigned to the Air Corps.
+Harman enlisted as a private in the United States Army at Hew York City on 1 April 1942, and was assigned to the Air Corps.
 Enlistment records indicate that he was 5 feet, 7 inches (170.2 centimeters) tall and weighed 125 pounds (57 kilograms).

 After World War II ended, Harman returned to his musical studies at Columbia University, New York City, receiving a master’s degree in 1949.